Guna Caves

-Guna Caves, initially named as Devil's Kitchen, is a cave located in Kodaikanal, Tamil Nadu, India.
-It attracts many visitors every year.
-The location got the name Guna Caves after it was featured in the 1991 film Gunaa starring Kamal Haasan.
-Since the release of the film, the location has attracted a large number of visitors and tourists.
-Subsequently, other movies were also shot there, including the climax of the Malayalam film Shikkar (2010), and another Malayalam film Manjummel Boys (2024), which was based on a real accident in the cave.
+Guna Caves, also known as Devil's Kitchen, is a set of cavernous passages and narrow crevices leading to deep and alleged bottomless pits located in Kodaikanal, Tamil Nadu, India.
+It is one of the most prominent attractions for tourists who visit the place.
+The 1991 Tamil film Gunaa starring Kamal Haasan was filmed here, with this location being pivotal to the background of the film.
+Hence, the area was subsequently named after the film.
+The location gained popularity after the film's release which has attracted huge amounts of tourists since.
+Subsequently, other movies were also shot here, including the climax of the Malayalam film Shikkar (2010), and some shots of the Malayalam film Manjummel Boys (2024).